botman/docs/middleware.md

 ```
 <a id="middleware-example"></a>
 ## Example
-Following a simple example of how to implement your custom middleware.
+The following is a simple example of how to implement your custom middleware.

 ```php
 class MyCustomMiddleware implements MiddlewareInterface